 c.
 Explain the credentials that volunteers require when they are accompanying children during excursions.
-[Approximate word count: 60-80 words]

 Assessor Instructions: Students must explain the credentials that volunteers require when they are accompanying children during excursions.
 Responses will vary and will be in the student's own words.
 The responses will reflect the benchmark answer.